Last Updated on August 23, 2021 by Lawrence Berezin

 Never pay a parking ticket no questions asked and when you’re right fight.

 Here are some brief comments about a few of the statements made by the Evil Empire.
-If you’d like to read em, click this link (no email address required)
+If you’d like to read them, click this link (no email address required)